-Total Planned 2015-17 Planned Outputs Quantity Quantity Status/Actual Outputs to Date Coordinate with NDSU Extension Service, NDASCD, SSCC, SCD Employees Association; NRCS and others to organize and conduct a series of 4 workshops that cover: 1) NPS pollution sources, causes and solutions; 2) watershed project development; 3) education and outreach methods; and 4) project implementation/management.
-The primary target audience will be local resource managers (e.g. SCD technicians & supervisors, County Agents, WRB supervisors) and NRCS field office staff 4 workshops 2 Revised: As a replacement to the resource-based workshops, the NPS Program has coordinated with NDSU Extension to develop the Watershed Leadership Academy, which is a series of workshops that target SCD supervisors and staff.
-The first of these workshops will be conducted in 2018.
-Provide county newspapers and other local media with 2 articles per year that discuss local NPS pollution issues; management options for NPS pollution; and any other subjects related to NPS pollution and water quality 10 articles 5 On Schedule: NPS pollution/water quality related articles were published in the Water magazine and sent out to all the county newspapers.
+Outputs Total Planned Quantity 2015-18 Planned Quantity Status/Actual Outputs to Date Coordinate with NDSU Extension Service, NDASCD, SSCC, SCD Employees Association; NRCS and others to organize and conduct a series of 4 workshops that cover: 1) NPS pollution sources, causes and solutions; 2) watershed project development; 3) education and outreach methods; and 4) project implementation/management.
+The primary target audience will be local resource managers (e.g. SCD technicians & supervisors, County Agents, WRB supervisors) and NRCS field office staff 4 workshops Four Level 1 Academy workshops in 2018 Revised/Ongoing: To replace the resource-based workshops, the NPS Program has coordinated with NDSU Extension to develop the Watershed Leadership Academy.
+The Academy is a series of workshops that target SCD supervisors and staff to strengthen their watershed management and leadership skills.
+Four workshops were conducted in 2018.
+Provide county newspapers and other local media with 2 articles per year that discuss local NPS pollution issues; management options for NPS pollution; and any other subjects related to NPS pollution and water quality 10 articles 8-10 articles/year Ongoing: NPS pollution/water quality related articles were published in the Water magazine and sent out to all the county newspapers.
 8-10 articles are distributed annually Two training workshops addressing BMP planning and targeting to address water quality impairments.
-The target audience will include watershed project coordinators, SCD staff involved in watershed projects and NRCS field office staff within active or pending watershed project areas 2 Planning workshops 1 Revised: The annual NPS Program Watershed Coordinators Conferences will replace this task.
-Additional training opportunities are also being provided through a multitude of workshops and conferences conducted by groups such as the ND Grazing Coalition, Menoken Farms, SCD, Extension Services, etc. Annual watershed and NRCS DC conference 5 2 On Schedule: All the NRCS DC's involved in a NPS Program watershed projects are invited to the annual NPS Program Watershed Coordinators Conference.
+The target audience will include watershed project coordinators, SCD staff involved in watershed projects and NRCS field office staff within active or pending watershed project areas 2 Planning workshops Annual Coordinators meetings and 3-4 resource management workshops annually Revised/Ongoing: The annual NPS Program Watershed Coordinators Conferences will replace this task.
+Additional training opportunities are also provided through a multitude of workshops and conferences conducted by groups such as the ND Grazing Coalition, Menoken Farms, SCD, Extension Services, etc. Annual watershed and NRCS DC conference 5 1 Coordinator meeting/year Ongoing: All the NRCS DC's involved in an NPS Program watershed projects are invited to the annual NPS Program Watershed Coordinators Meeting.